News

 The Reserves Estate Optimisation Programme (REOP) will ensure our people have modern, fit-for-purpose environments for today and tomorrow.

 Phase 1 focuses on Cadet centres.
-Tranche 1 of this phase is underway with 21 Cadet centres moving into 10 newly refurbished and in many cases, enlarged, centres in the East Midlands.
+Tranche 1 of this phase is underway with 9 Cadet Centres in the East Midlands to be refurbished and in many cases enlarged.
 All projects are due to be completed by April 2024.

 Optimisation